Optimal packings of bounded degree trees: Introduction

 \begin{conjecture}[Gy\'arf\'as and Lehel~\cite{GL78}] Given $n\in\N$ and trees $T_1\ldots,T_n$ with $|T_i|=i$, the complete graph $K_n$ has a decomposition into copies of $T_1,\ldots, T_n$. \end{conjecture}

-The conjecture has been verified for several very special classes of trees (see e.g.~\cite{Dob02, GL78, HBK87, Rod88, Zak15}).
-Bollob\'{a}s~\cite{Bol83} showed that one can pack $T_1,\dots, T_{n/\sqrt{2}}$ into $K_n$ (and that a better bound would follow from the Erd\H os-S\'os conjecture).
-Balogh and Palmer~\cite{BP13} showed that one can pack $T_{n-n^{1/4}/10},\dots, T_{n-1}$ into $K_{n}$.
-Zak~\cite{Zak15} showed (amongst others) that one can pack the final five trees into $K_n$.
+The conjecture has been verified for several very special classes of trees (see e.g.~\cite{Dob02, GL78, HBK87, Rod88, Zak17}).
+Bollob\'{a}s~\cite{Bol83} showed that one can pack $T_1,\dots, T_{n/\sqrt{2}}$ into $K_n$ (and that a better bound would follow from the Erd\H os--S\'os conjecture).
+Balogh and Palmer~\cite{BP13} showed that one can pack $T_{n-n^{1/4}/10},\dots, T_{n-1}$ into $K_{n}$ for sufficiently large $n$. \.Zak~\cite{Zak17} showed (amongst others) that one can pack the final five trees into $K_n$.
 Fishburn~\cite{Fis83} verified that the set of degree sequences of the trees $T_1,\dots,T_n$ can be ``packed'' into the degree sequence of $K_n$.
-B\"ottcher, Hladk\`y, Piguet and Taraz~\cite{BHPT16} were able to prove that we can obtain a near-optimal packing if one restricts to bounded degree trees.
+B\"ottcher, Hladk\'y, Piguet and Taraz~\cite{BHPT16} were able to prove that we can obtain a near-optimal packing if one restricts to bounded degree trees (again, provided $n$ is sufficiently large and this assumption also applies to all results we mention in the following).
 More generally, they showed that if $T_1,\dots, T_s$ have bounded degree, satisfy $|T_i|\leq (1-\epsilon)n$, and $\sum_{i=1}^{s} e(T_i) \leq (1-\epsilon) \binom{n}{2}$, then $T_1,\dots, T_s$ pack into $K_n$.
 Messuti, R\"odl and Schacht~\cite{MRS16} generalized this to separable families of graphs (which also includes minor-closed families of graphs).
-This was further improved by Ferber, Lee and Mousset~\cite{FLM15}, who obtained near-optimal packings of spanning copies of separable bounded degree graphs into $K_{n}$.
-Finally, Kim, K\"uhn, Osthus and Tyomkyn~\cite{KKOT16} proved that such a result in fact holds for all bounded degree graphs: if $H_1,\dots, H_s$ have bounded degree and $\sum_{i=1}^{s} e(H_i) \leq (1-\epsilon) \binom{n}{2}$, then $H_1,\dots, H_s$ pack into $K_n$.
+This was further improved by Ferber, Lee and Mousset~\cite{FLM17}, who obtained near-optimal packings of separable bounded degree graphs on $n$ vertices into $K_{n}$.
+Kim, K\"uhn, Osthus and Tyomkyn~\cite{KKOT16} proved that such a result in fact holds for all bounded degree graphs.
+(Moreover, the results in~\cite{KKOT16} also hold for near-optimal packings into host graphs consisting of suitable $\varepsilon$-regular pairs.
+As discussed below, this will be crucial for the current paper.)
+Very recently, Allen, B\"ottcher, Hladk\'y and Piguet \cite{ABHP17} proved the following result, which allows for packing trees of maximum degree up to $o(n/\log n)$: if $H_1,\dots, H_s$ have bounded degeneracy, maximum degree $o(n/\log n)$, and $\sum_{i=1}^{s} e(H_i) \leq (1-\epsilon) \binom{n}{2}$, then $H_1,\dots, H_s$ pack into $K_n$.
 Note that if we place no further restrictions on the $H_i$, then we cannot ask for an actual decomposition.
 However, in the setting of the tree packing conjecture, we do obtain such a decomposition in the current paper.

 \begin{theorem} For all $\Delta \in \N$, there are $N\in \N$ and $\epsilon>0$ such that for all $n\geq N$ the following holds.
 Suppose that for each $i\in [n]$, we have a tree $T_i$ with $|T_i|= i$ and suppose $\Delta(T_i)\leq \Delta$ for all $i> \epsilon n$.
 Then $K_n$ decomposes into $T_1,\dots, T_n$. \end{theorem}